 “My Rio experience was so amazing.
 To be part of the cycling team and the whole Australian Paralympic team was incredible and to be able to get a medal in cycling after swapping from swimming it was like wow”.

-“(Louise Sauvage) knows everything,” the five time world champion and world record holder said.
+“(Louise Sauvage) knows everything,” the five-time world champion and world record holder said.
 “I met her when I was little and was doing athletics, and with her all experience and experiences she has so much knowledge.” – Amanda on being selected as a 2017 Scholarship Holder

 “I’m excited with the opportunity, it’s the first time I’ve had the chance to work as a mentor with the Sport Australia Hall of Fame scholarship program,” Sauvage said.